sjkingo/django-project-template/README.md

 * Flat project structure (no sub-directory called `project_name`).
 * Serves static and media files when using the development server.
 * Password validation is enabled for Django's auth system.
+* Both WSGI and ASGI applications supported.

 ## Installation

-Note: This will install the latest stable version of Django.
+Note: This will install the latest version of Django.
 If this is undesirable, manually download [requirements.txt](https://raw.github.com/sjkingo/django-project-template/master/requirements.txt) and edit accordingly.